How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 - The client receives a polite decline email with referral suggestions

-- The intake is archived
+- The intake is archived with the reason for declining (for pipeline analysis)

 CRM and Contact History